 It’s no secret that many of us are stopped up.
-In fact, according to the National Institute of Diabetes and Digestive and Kidney Diseases, about 42 million Americans are chronically constipated, making this one of the most common gastrointestinal problems in the United States.
+In fact, according to the National Institute of Diabetes and Digestive and Kidney Diseases, about 16 out of 100 adults have symptoms of constipation.
+For those over the age of 60 this is even 33 %, making this one of the most common gastrointestinal problems in the United States.

 Why can’t we go?
 According to researchers, this is a modern-day problem.
 Our ancient ancestors had no problems pooping, they say, largely because of the quantity of fruits and vegetables, (i.e. fiber) in their daily diets.
 Compare this to the average American diet today, heavy on fast and convenient food, and it’s not hard to see the difference: